eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-1.md

     - Store command group adds managing commands on quad store level (admin store)
     - Metrics command groups allows for inspecting of server metrics (admin metrics, DataPlatform metrics only at the moment)

+!!! warning

     With this release of Corporate Memory the DataPlatform configuration and behavior has changed and have to be adapted according to the migration notes below.

 This release delivers the following component versions: